 - Mergent Intellect: Understand trends via industry news; create lists of companies based on industry, size and more.

 - Scott’s Business Directories Online: Create lists of Canadian manufacturing, wholesale and business service companies based on product, industry, location and more.

 Be sure to also update all of your application materials (eg. resume, cover letter, website, social media, etc.) to reflect the positions you’re now considering.
 If you want a second look at your new resume, Brainfuse has an Adult Learning Centre section which has a "Write a Winning Résumé" feature.
 You can get Live Résumé Help via chat or upload your résumé and receive expert feedback from career coaches within 24 hours.

 With physical distancing, you’ll need to find a new networking strategy for connecting with people online.
 Look for professional groups to join on MeetUp or LinkedIn in your industry.
 Join in on conversations and attend online events and webinars.
 Seek out people, mentors and recruiters with similar career passions as you.
 You can also use the library databases mentioned above to connect with people from the list of companies in which you want to work.

 Networking can be awkward but is a skill that can be learned.
 A good rule of thumb is to try to network in an honest and trustworthy manner.
-If you need some tips on learning how to network effectively, Lynda.com offers courses on networking.
-You can access Lynda.com for free with your TPL card.
-To view the following courses and learning paths, sign in to Lynda.com with your library card.
+If you need some tips on learning how to network effectively, LinkedIn Learning for Library (formerly Lynda.com) offers courses on networking.
+You can access LinkedIn Learning for Library for free with your TPL card.
+To view the following courses and learning paths, sign in to LinkedIn Learning for Library with your library card.
 Try out courses on networking as it relates to Job Searching, discovering How to Network When You Don't Like Networking and also Creating Your Personal Brand.